kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 # Disks and Volumes

 Making persistent storage in the cluster (**volumes**) accessible to VMs consists of three parts.
 First, volumes are specified in `spec.volumes`.
 Second, disks are added to the VM by specifying them in `spec.domain.devices.disks`.
-Finally, a refererence to the specified volume is added to the disk specification by name.
+Finally, a reference to the specified volume is added to the disk specification by name.

 ## Disks